sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 ### Create Cloudbreak Credential

-The first time you log in to the Cloudbreak UI, you should see **manage credentials** tab open, informing you that to use Cloudbreak you first need to create a credential associated with your Azure subscription.
+Before you can start creating clusters, you must first create a [Cloudbreak credential](architecture.md#cloudbreak-credential).
+Without this credential, you will not be able to create clusters via Cloudbreak.
 Cloudbreak works by connecting your Azure account through this credential, and then uses it to create resources on your behalf.

-Before you can start provisioning cluster using Cloudbreak, you must create a Cloudbreak credential.
-There are two ways to do this:
+There are two ways to create a Cloudbreak credential:

 * **Interactive**: This is the recommended simpler method.
 The advantage of using this method is that the app and service principal creation and role assignment is fully automated, so the only input that you need to provide is the name and the SSH key.
 To configure an interactive credential, refer to [Create an Interactive Credential](#create-an-interactive-credential).